Technology

 Cooling

-When retained heat is the bottleneck
+When retained heat limits the window

 Short paths, thick walls, or high material volume can retain too much heat.
 In those cases, process cooling can become part of the control strategy to reduce waiting time or geometry risk.